roman-milk/roman-milk.github.io/frank-and.md

+===

- ****** Frank and Cookie ****** byJust_Plain_Bob© "What happened to your sudden concern for manners?
+"What happened to your sudden concern for manners?
 According to your attitude lately aren't you supposed to say "Mind if I join you" or something like that?
 Or is it just me that has to do it when you are with Jason?"

  "What is wrong with you Frankie?
 Why are you behaving like you are?"